Seven new insights into diagnosis, prevention and disease control

 Is malaria prevention in pregnancy still working well?

-Malaria during pregnancy can harm both mother and baby, so many countries use preventive medicine to lower the risk.
-The Unit of Malariology and partners in Mozambique studied malaria parasites found in pregnant women at delivery.
-Many carried signs of reduced sensitivity to the medicine commonly used for prevention, and some could still be passed on to mosquitoes.
-The study shows why monitoring drug resistance remains important.
+Malaria during pregnancy can harm both mother and baby.
+To help prevent infection, many countries with high malaria transmission provide pregnant women with preventive medicine.
+The Unit of Malariology and partners in Mozambique found that many malaria parasites in pregnant women carried genetic changes linked to reduced response to this medicine.
+These resistant parasites were also more likely to form stages that can be passed on to mosquitoes.
+The study shows why monitoring drug resistance is highly important.

 Drissi-El Boukili, Y., Rovira-Vallbona, E., Guetens, P., Chiheb, D., Kattenberg, J. H., Kestens, L., ... & Arnaldo, P. (2026).
 Prevalence of pfdhfr-pfdhps Sextuple and Gametocyte-Associated Quintuple Sulfadoxine-Pyrimethamine Resistance Mutations in Plasmodium falciparum Isolates from Pregnant Women in Mozambique.
 Pathogens, 15(5), 504.